AstarNetwork/astar-docs/docs/integrations/indexers/covalent.md

 ![7](img/7.png)

-Check out their collection of ready-to-ship [Code Templates](https://github.com/covalenthq/web3-resources?utm_source=astar&utm_medium=partner-docs) that you can use to build your Web3 data-powered dApps.
+Covalent also provides a collection of ready-to-ship [Code Templates](https://github.com/covalenthq/web3-resources?utm_source=astar&utm_medium=partner-docs) that you can use to build your Web3 data-powered dApps.

 ## Resources